dkleftogi/cfDNA_AnalysisPipeline/README.md

 You are free to modify, extend or distribute our source code, as long as our copyright notice remains unchanged and included in its entirety.

-## Licence
+## License

-This project is licenced under the MIT Licence.
+This project is licensed under the MIT License.

 Copyright 2019 Genome Institute of Singapore (GIS) and Agency for Science, Technology and Research (A*STAR).

 You may only use the source code in this repository in compliance with the license provided in this repository.
-For more details, please refer to the file named "LICENCE".
+For more details, please refer to the file named "LICENSE.md".